NASA-PDS/nasa-pds.github.io/docs/source/collaborate/contribute.rst

 Request a New Tool / Service
 ++++++++++++++++++++++++++++

-Feel free to propose a new idea to our `Engineering Node Operations repo <https://github.com/NASA-PDS/pdsen-operations/issues>`_ and we will triage it appropriately.
+Feel free to propose a new idea to our `General PDS Software Issues repo <https://github.com/NASA-PDS/PDS-Software-Issues-Repo/issues/>`_ and we will triage it appropriately.

 ----

 Report a Bug
 ++++++++++++

-To report a bug found in either a software tool or services, report in the individual repo for the project, or in our `Engineering Node Operations repo <https://github.com/NASA-PDS/pdsen-operations/issues>`_ and we will triage it appropriately.
+To report a bug found in either a software tool or services, report in the individual repo for the project, or in our `General PDS Software Issues repo <https://github.com/NASA-PDS/PDS-Software-Issues-Repo/issues/new>`_ and we will triage it appropriately.

 .. _`contributor's guide`: https://github.com/NASA-PDS/.github/blob/main/CONTRIBUTING.md